rboehme/angular-ui-list-view/README.md

 #####Short doc for all checkbox attributes:
 * `ng-model`, the value to bind the checkbox to
 * `ng-multiple`, the array that contains the values for the selected items
+* `name`, specifies the name attribute of a checkbox
 * `value`, specifies which value should be picked as `ng-multiple` array
 * `handle`, specifies which checkbox is bound to
 * `label`, sets a fixed label